hdl-registers/hdl-registers/doc/sphinx/rst/about/about.rst

 Similar tools
 -------------

-If you want a register code generator, but hdl_registers is not really right for you, feel free to check out one of the other available tools listed below.
+If you want a register code generator, but hdl-registers is not really right for you, feel free to check out one of the other available tools listed below.